 • Your current student status (freshman, full time, for example)

-• Other financial aid you’re received so far
+• Other financial aid you’ve received so far

 • Anticipated graduation date

-• Cosigner and cosigner’s information, if applying with a cosigner
+• Student loan cosigner and cosigner’s information, if applicable

-Private student loan lenders may let you submit your loan application online, and some may even be able to give you an answer in only a few minutes.
+Private student loan lenders may let you submit your loan application online, and some may even be able to give you an answer the same day.
 Of course, underwriting timeframes and documentation requirements can vary greatly by lender.

 Private student loans are granted based on your income, credit history, and credit score, among other factors.
 That means the lender looks at your history of borrowing money and paying it back.
 This history also determines your loan’s interest rate.

-If your credit history is unestablished or less than stellar, applicants may consider adding a cosigner to the loan: they will be responsible for paying it if you are unable to do so.
+If your credit history is unestablished or less than stellar, applicants may consider adding a cosigner to the loan: that person will be responsible for paying it if you are unable to do so.

 Know that not all private student loans are exactly alike.
 If you’re interested in borrowing a private student loan, consider shopping around and researching your options.
-The Consumer Financial Protection Bureau and The U.S. Department of Education are two reputable student loan resources that may be useful.
+The Consumer Financial Protection Bureau and the U.S. Department of Education are two student loan resources that may be useful.

 Beyond Student Loans: Other Ways to Pay for College

-Students can explore options including scholarships, work-study, grants, and more when crafting their financial plan to pay for college.
+Students can explore other options to pay for college, including scholarships, work-study, grants, and more.

 Scholarships and Grants

-Scholarships and grants are both types of aid that are not required to be repaid.
+Scholarships and grants are types of aid that don’t need to be repaid.
 Grants are generally awarded based on financial need and may be awarded by your school, the government, or another organization such as a nonprofit.